 Performance Across Equity Classes

-When we look at the market here in October, it’s running and has been doing so since late 2023, largely in part due to the performance of the Magnificent 7.
+When we look at the market here in January, it’s running and has been doing so since late 2023, mainly in part due to the performance of the Magnificent 7.

 The Magnificent Seven

 In 2023, the seven technology stocks that led the way for the S&P 500’s incredible performance were dubbed the “Magnificent Seven.”
-These, alongside three other large-cap growth stocks, play a large part in the growth we’ve seen in the S&P 500 this year.
-The market cap of the top 10 stocks in the S&P 500 makes up 36% of the S&P 500 and comprises almost 35% of the earnings as of October 15, 2024.
+These, alongside three other large-cap growth stocks, played a large part in the growth of the S&P 500 in 2024 and the first month of 2025.
+The market cap of the top 10 stocks in the S&P 500 made up 38.7% of the S&P 500 in 2024 and comprises almost 55% of the S&P 500's returns as of December 31, 2024.
 Many of our clients ask us, “How long can this last?
 Are we in a bubble?”

 Let’s look at history as a guide – specifically, the late 90s tech bubble.
-During this time, price-to-earnings multiples soared into the high 30s and low 40s, while today, the top 10 stocks' price-to-earnings multiples are lingering around 21.5x (as of September 30, 2024).
+During this time, price-to-earnings multiples soared into the high 30s and low 40s, while today, the top 10 stocks' price-to-earnings multiples are lingering around 29.8x (as of December 31, 2024).
 Typically, when valuations are this high, we’d want to see earnings growth to justify it.
 Apart from 2022, these top 10 stocks have seen tremendous earnings growth following the COVID economic cycle from 2021 forward.
 However, this level of earnings growth and the stock price aren’t sustainable in the long term.
-We expect the Magnificent 7 will begin seeing slower earnings growth in the final months of 2024 and beyond, so other companies in the S&P 500 will need to start growing their earnings to keep valuations high.
+This is an area we're keeping a close eye on.
+On one hand, we expect the Magnificent 7 will begin seeing slower earnings growth; on the other, larger companies like these have more resources to pivot if the Trump administration pushes towards deregulation.
+To keep valuations as high as they've been in recent years, other companies in the S&P 500 will need to start growing their earnings.

-As of September 30, 2024, the S&P 500 is up over 20% year-to-date.
+By the end of 2024, the S&P 500 was up 23% year-to-date.
 But the so-called Magnificent 7, except for Tesla— Microsoft, Nvidia, Apple, Amazon, Meta, and Google (Alphabet)— have had incredible growth over the last 12 months, especially compared to the major indices.

 While it can be tempting to go all in on these top performers, past performance isn’t indicative of future results.
 We don’t expect to see continued high growth in the long term, and there is also the risk that some of these firms may be overvalued.